Accessibility statement for Access Charity CRM

 • Zoom in up to 200% without the text spilling off the screen

-• Use the site without difficult-to-read moving or scrolling text
+• Use the site without moving or scrolling text

 • Use the site without time limits